alephalpha0/rootofpi.me/content/journal/2020-08-23-clarity-statement.md

-Title: Clarity Statement
-Date: 2020-08-23 02:34
-Category: Blog
-Tags: methful life, manifesto, space cowboy, queer not gay
+---
+title: "Clarity Statement"
+date: 2020-08-23T22:03:53Z
+draft: false
+categories: ["blog"]
+tags: ["methful life", "manifesto", "space cowboy", "queer not gay"]
-Summary: This is my story.
-There are many like it, but this one is mine.
+summary: "This is my story.
+There are many like it, but this one is mine."
-Location: Aboard the good ship replicantArray
+location: "Aboard the good ship replicantArray"
-Status: Published
+---

 > '9 times out of 10, our hearts just get dissolved.
 I want a better place, or just a better way to fall.' -- Issac Brock.